Home

 Baked Eggs

-Picture of baked eggsBaked eggs are a wonderful and easy addition to a brunch or breakfast buffet.
 They are great when cooking for a crowd because they can be made all at once and don't need to be tended to like omelets or scrambled eggs.

 These baked eggs will be semi-soft.
-If you prefer something firmer, turn off oven after 10-12 minutes and let the residual heat cook the eggs.
+If you prefer something firmer, turn off the oven after 10-12 minutes and let the residual heat cook the eggs.
 Keep an eye on so they don't overcook.
 Serve hot or lukewarm.

 Baked Eggs and Bacon

 This recipe is for 1 serving.
-Adjust according to the number of desired servings
+Adjust according to the number of desired servingsUse ready-cooked bacon or cook raw bacon until it is browned and still pliable.

 1 teaspoon melted butter